wpsharks/s2member-kb/tutorials/2015/125-importingupdating-users.md

 A popular [s2Member Pro](http://s2member.com/pro/) feature is the ability to import and/or mass-update users in WordPress.
 Import files (and/or mass-update files) can be uploaded in [CSV file](http://en.wikipedia.org/wiki/Comma-separated_values) format.
 Or, you can copy/paste data into a form field provided by s2Member Pro.

-## Having Trouble Structuring Your CSV Import File?
+## Having Trouble w/ CSV Import Structure?

 If you have any trouble, please perform an export first. s2Member’s export files are already formatted for easy reimportation.
 In other words, you can use them as a guideline for building your own import files.
 All data fields are properly encapsulated by double-quotes and separated by commas.
 You’ll also need to make sure that all of your data fields are in the proper order.